abslibs/mongoose-plugin/README.md

 # Mongoose Plugin

 @abslibs/mongoose-plugin is simple and lightweight plugin that enables some basic required functionality for mongoose.

-This code has some features from [dsanel's](https://github.com/dsanel) plugin [mongoose-delete](https://github.com/dsanel/mongoose-delete).

 ## Features

 - Soft Delete document using **destroy** method.